cb-algorithms/algorithms-basic/algorithms/Sum Combinations/README.md

 ## Related

+1. Ways to Cover a Distance: the same problem
 1. Coin Change Problem: similar problem but doesn't count combinations that differ only in order, e.g. [1, 2, 3] and [2, 3, 1] are considered 1 combination.